Ritural/adventure-game/README.md

-# Campaign Manager
+# Adventure Game

-Campaign Manager is a set of helpful tools for those Dungeon Masters out there.
+Adventure Game is RPG inspired by DnD in the same style as the original Pokemon games on GBA.

-It uses a combination of Typescript, React, React-router, and Redux.
+It uses a combination of React for the UI/HUD and HTML Canvas for the game itself.

 ## Getting Started